 How Does Cash Value in Life Insurance Work

-You most likely purchased life insurance for the financial protection it provides your loved ones in the event of your death — but there are some additional benefits to permanent life insurance.
-Some life insurance policies offer the opportunity to gain “cash value,” which is an element of your policy that may be borrowed against or paid out if the policy is surrendered* before death, otherwise known as a living benefit.
+You most likely purchased life insurance for the financial protection it provides your loved ones in the event of your death — but there can be some additional benefits to life insurance.
+Some life insurance policies offer the opportunity to build “cash value,” which is value in your policy that may be borrowed against or paid out if the policy is surrendered* before death, otherwise known as a living benefit.
 Let’s take a closer look at how cash value in life insurance works.

 What Is Cash Value In Life Insurance?